Hercules: Hercules Polonus

+This association was first applied to Jan III Sobieski by his contemporaries, and during the building of Wilanów Palace had several statues commissioned in the likeness of Hercules.
+These statues were completed during the reign of his successor, Augustus II the Strong, who, as the Elector of Saxony was termed the Hercules Saxonicus, and a statue of Hercules in Wilanów Palace by Balthasar Permoser is named after this epithet.
+Although use of the association between Hercules and Poland started to fade away during the Partitions of Poland, it was revived by authors such as Henryk Sienkiewicz, Adam Mickiewicz, and Walery Łoziński who identified two other historical Poles with Hercules Polonus: Jeremi Wiśniowiecki and Kasper Miaskowski.
+Sienkiewicz continued to include references and allusion to Hercules within his works of Historical fiction, most notably in On the Field of Glory and The Deluge.
+This association was also taken up by Edward Tatham, whose work John Sobieski won the Lothian Prize Essay when he was studying at Brasenose College.
+Tatham associated the Polish and Jan Sobieski with Hercules through Juraj Jánošík, whom Tatham described as the founder of the House of Sobieski.

 Worship

 Road of Hercules

 The Road of Hercules is a route across Southern Gaul that is associated with the path Hercules took during his 10th labor of retrieving the Cattle of Geryon from the Red Isles.
 Hannibal took the same path on his march towards Italy and encouraged the belief that he was the second Hercules.
 Primary sources often make comparisons between Hercules and Hannibal.
 Hannibal further tried to invoke parallels between himself and Hercules by starting his march on Italy by visiting the shrine of Hercules at Gades.
 While crossing the alps, he performed labors in a heroic manner.
 A famous example was noted by Livy, when Hannibal fractured the side of a cliff that was blocking his march.